marwal1987/hemmaKvall/README.md

 - Initialization in main.jsx
   Google Tag Manager is initialized using the GTM ID, enabling the addition of future tracking tags without modifying the core application.

+- Used in MovieCard for adding and removing favorites

 ## Testing with Cypress: